sorin232307/romanian-energy-market-analysis/README.md

 ## About This Project

-This project started as a university assignment for a Software Packages course (Statistics, Year 2, ASE Bucharest) and grew into something I found genuinely interesting.
+This project started as a university assignment for Software Packages course (Statistics, Year 2, ASE Bucharest) and grew into something I found genuinely interesting.

 The central question is simple: **what actually drives electricity prices in Romania?** Is it how much water flows through Hidroelectrica's turbines, or is something else going on?